ExeOhe/ExeOhe/README.md

 - 👀 I’m interested in ...
 BlockChain Development
 - 🌱 I’m currently learning ...
 Python complexity
 - 💞️ I’m looking to collaborate on ...
 Intern Projects or Open Source
-- 📫 How to reach me ... jacosny@mail.regent.edu
+- 📫 How to reach me ... linktr.ee/exeohe

 <!---
 ExeOhe/ExeOhe is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.